riscv-europe/summit-website-development/summit/2026/sponsoring.md

     </tbody>
 </table>

+**All prices are exclusive of 22% VAT, which will be added to invoice.**

 ## Extra Sponsorship

 Beyond the sponsorship packages, there are extra sponsorships available:

 - 1 Lanyard sponsorship - 8 k€
 - 1 Collaboration breakfast sponsorship - 9 k€
+- 1 Premium Lounge with a charging station - 8 k€
 - 4 Lounge area sponsorships - 7 k€
-- 1 Premium Lounge with a charging station - 8 k€
 - 1 Drinks Reception sponsorship - 7.5 k€
 - 1 Demo Theatre naming right - 6 k€
-- Contribution to Diversity scholarships - 2.5 k€
+- 1 Contribution to Diversity scholarships - 2.5 k€
-- Bulk buy of 20 tickets with logo on exhibitio
+- 2 Women in tech sponsor - 2.5 k€
 - 1 intro to RISC-V Sponsor - 5 k€.
-With optionnal upgrade for a 10 min talking slot - 3 k€
+With optionnal upgrade for a 10 min. talking slot - 3 k€

+**All prices are exclusive of 22% VAT, which will be added to invoice.**

 ## More Information and Become a Sponsor